-US-trained dolphins to help locate Mexico's vaquita porpoise
+U.S.-trained dolphins to help locate Mexico's vaquita porpoise

+The dolphins, whose participation is still in the planning stage, are expected to use their natural sonar to locate the extremely elusive vaquitas, then surface and advise their handlers.

-MEXICO CITY (AP) — U.S. Navy-trained dolphins and their handlers will participate in a last-ditch effort to catch, enclose and protect the last few dozen of Mexico’s critically endangered vaquita porpoises to save them from extinction.
+MEXICO CITY — U.S. Navy-trained dolphins and their handlers will participate in a last-ditch effort to catch, enclose and protect the last few dozen of Mexico’s critically endangered vaquita porpoises to save them from extinction.

 International experts confirmed the participation of the Navy Marine Mammal Program in the effort, which is expected to start sometime this spring.